mikowl/BoilerPress/README.md

 * [Placeholder polyfill](https://github.com/mathiasbynens/jquery-placeholder) - "Enables HTML5 placeholder behavior for browsers that aren’t trying hard enough yet."
 For form input placeholders just do this type of thing:  `<input type="text" placeholder="Search...">`

 ##Stuff to add
-* Root files like .htaccess that includes gzipping and all that fun stuff.
+* ~~Root files like .htaccess that includes gzipping and all that fun stuff.~~
 * Add [Advanced Custom Fields](https://github.com/elliotcondon/acf/) snippets and examples in a template file.
 ACF is awesome and fixes most short comings WP has as a CMS.
-* More default styles, possibly an icon font with basic common icons.
+* Include more default styling?
+Maybe some base form styling?
+* Common icon set using a custom icon font